top of page

 • Traditionally the buyer attends the inspection.
 By following the inspector around you can get a better understanding of the home and ask questions on the spot.
 If you can't attend the inspection, review the inspector's report carefully and ask about anything that's unclear.

-When my husband and I purchase our home in Conyers, Georgia we used Inspect-All Pest Services.
+When my husband and I purchased our home in Conyers, Georgia we used Inspect-All Pest Services.
 The guy was kind and professional.
-He arrive on time.
+He arrives on time.
 He was very knowledgeable about his job and we had no issues.
-He was very detailed about the inspection and our home pass the inspection needed for us to close on time.
+He was very detailed about the inspection and our home passed the inspection needed for us to close on time.
 Note: This is not an affiliate link it's just an honest review from a paying customer.
 If you seek to use this company do so at your own judgment.
 However, you can tell them that Dr. White recommended you due to her personal review of their excellent service.
 I'm sure they will appreciate it.

 Inspect-All Pest Services is located at: